 Transparent Pricing

 Fee structure for Section 143(2) Notice in Datia is transparent and engagement-letter based.
-Typical fees for this service fall in the range of ₹15,000 – ₹75,000, depending on the complexity of the underlying notice, the volume of supporting documentation, the number of assessment years involved, and whether the matter is likely to escalate to higher forums.
-We don't charge for the initial notice review or the first consultation — these are complimentary so you can make an informed decision before engaging.
-Once you decide to proceed, we send a clear letter of engagement specifying the scope of work, the fee, the timeline, and the payment schedule (usually 50% on engagement, 50% on filing of reply or assessment closure, depending on the matter).
-Typical timeframe for a Section 143(2) Notice engagement is 3–9 months from engagement letter to final order, though this can vary based on departmental scheduling and any adjournments.
-We don't bill for routine portal monitoring, brief client communications, or minor adjustments — these are part of the engagement.
+Typical fees range from ₹15,000 – ₹75,000, depending on complexity, documentation volume, assessment years involved, and escalation likelihood.
+Initial notice review and first consultation are complimentary.
+Once you proceed, we send a clear letter of engagement specifying scope, fee, timeline, and payment schedule (usually 50% on engagement, 50% on filing or closure).
+Typical timeframe: 3–9 months.
+We don't bill for routine portal monitoring or brief client communications — these are part of the engagement.

 Why Taxpayers in Datia Trust easevalue advisors